by William Stafford, Paul Merchant et al.

+by William Stafford and Robert Bly

 by William Stafford

-NPR stories about William Stafford

-Librarian Nancy Pearl shares the work of a few of her best-loved poets.
+April 15, 2010 Librarian Nancy Pearl shares the work of a few of her best-loved poets.
 They include a former nun who wrote about Marilyn Monroe, a man who was left paralyzed after a bicycle accident, and writers who — despite the sometimes rigid requirements of their chosen form — find surprising, inventive ways to use words.

-All Things Considered ends its April poetry series with poet William Stafford, a pacifist who came of age between the two world wars.
+April 29, 2007 All Things Considered ends its April poetry series with poet William Stafford, a pacifist who came of age between the two world wars.
 NPR contributor Henry Lyman, the longtime host of the public radio program Poems to a Listener, sat down with Stafford in 1990.

 NPR thanks our sponsors